Job Hunting Essentials: How to Clean Your Social Media Presence for Employers

 1 – Things to be Careful About

-Employers have said that they ditched candidate when they found:
+Employers have said that they ditched candidates when they found:

 - Provocative or inappropriate photographs, videos or information: 40 percent